 In addition, infants and children have a higher concentration of taste buds that are receptive to sweet tastes, similar to a mother’s milk, which can last until puberty.
 So, in giving exposure to balanced proteins, fats, and carbohydrates, your child’s taste buds will likely adapt with exposure and time.

 If your child seems to be a fussy eater with a limited palette, there are some things you can do to help.
+Here are 10 tips to reduce table tantrums.

 1. Provide consistency.